 Many people confuse analogies, similes, and metaphors.
 Let me help.

 Analogies compare things so that you can see a relationship between them.
-There are many ways to do it, but the key thing is that you compare in a way that gets you thinking about what things both things may have in common.
+There are many ways to do it, but the key thing is comparing one thing to another.

 Similes do this by saying something is “like” or “as” something else.